-Susan Molnar is a working artist and educator with 15 years experience who is dedicated to empowering others to understand and execute their ideas.
-Susan has a background in multi-media and cross-disciplinary arts.
-With a BFA from Tufts University, a diploma from School of the Museum of Fine Arts, as well as Media Studies graduate work from The New School she is currently pursuing a M.S.ed in Learning Design and Technology through Purdue University.
-Her diverse educational background continues to inform her processes and her life.
+Susan Molnar is a working artist and educator with more than 15 years experience who is dedicated to empowering others to understand and execute their ideas.
+Susan has a background in multi-media and cross-disciplinary arts and has earned a BFA from Tufts University, a diploma from School of the Museum of Fine Arts.
+While teaching at Parsons the New School she completed some graduate work in Media Studies and recently completed her Masters of Science in Education from Purdue University in Learning Design and Technology.

 Photo Credit: Bessy Adut